 Key capabilities of a Cloud Commerce Platform:

 This is where margin protection happens.
 A partner selling thousands of subscriptions without centralized pricing rules will leak revenue through inconsistent markups, missed price updates, or manual errors.
+For a closer look at reconciliation workflows, pricing control, and margin visibility, explore Pricing and Margin Management.

 Self-service reduces support load.
 Customers can view their subscriptions, usage, and invoices without tickets.